jjmcnelis/ornldaac_icartt_to_netcdf/README.md

 #### 3. validate input variables against reference variables as they are written to netCDF

-The script will then attempt to match every unique variable name from the input ICARTT files to a reference JSON file (`VARIABLE_MAP` in `VARIABLES` CSV file) and output variable name (`NETCDF_NAME` in `VARIABLES` CSV file).
+The script will then attempt to match every unique variable name from the input ICARTT files to a reference JSON file (`VARIABLE_MAP`) and output variable name (`OUTPUT_NAME`).
 Any variables that are not represented in the table will not be written to the output netCDF files.

 Looping over the ICARTTs, multileg flights are paired and concatenated, and the ICARTT data are translated into netCDF files.

-Each variable in the ICARTT is written to the output netCDF with the attributes given in the matching variable reference JSON; e.g. *references/actamerica/variables/B200/AircraftSunAzimuth.json*:
+Each variable in the ICARTT is written to the output netCDF with the attributes given in the matching variable reference JSON; e.g. *[references/actamerica/variables/B200/AircraftSunAzimuth.json](references/actamerica/variables/B200/AircraftSunAzimuth.json)*:

 ```json
 {